riazhedayati/beautiful-jekyll/_posts/2016-12-22-predict-song-genre-pt1.md

 ---
 layout: post
-title: Can a song's lyrics predict it's genre? (part 1)
+title: Can a song's lyrics predict it's genre?
-subtitle: Data collection using Python
+subtitle: Web scraping with Beautiful Soup in Python
 ---

 We've all heard the saying "don't judge a book by it's cover."
-Today we'll try to see if the same holds true for music: Can we just a song's genre by it's lyrics?
+Today we'll try to see if the same holds true for music: Can we judge a song's genre by it's lyrics?

 ## Defining our target
 If we’re going to try to predict a song’s genre using its lyrics, one big issue to think about first is the subjective nature of our target variable, _genre_.
 For example, is Taylor Swift a pop artist, or a country singer?
 Similarly, are _Alternative_ and _Heavy Metal_ separate genres, or can you just classify both as just _Rock_?
 Classifying a song within a genre is a subjective exercise.